xSardine/AMQ-Stuff/Party_Rank_Tools/README.md

 - Process Stats will output some stats such as how much people got their ranking close to the final result, or the affinity between people.

 - Upload Party Rank will take as input a sheet you need to send to the player, and the list of player, and will automatically upload everything to your Google Drive.
+(You'll still have to send them the link to their sheet)

 # Requirements